In this post, we will guide you on how you can set up Smart DNS Proxy service on your Android device correctly.

 For IP Settings, tap on DHCP and choose Static

-Enter the DNS server addresses that appeared in Step 1 into DNS 1 & DNS 2.
-Please leave the IP address and Gateway as they are)
+Enter the DNS server addresses that you have written down in Step 1 into DNS 1 & DNS 2.
+Please leave the IP address and Gateway as they are.

 Finally, tap Save to save the apply the changes.